UK Settlement Tools

 Timing your application around absences

 If your calculation shows a breach of the 180-day limit, you may be able to defer your submission.
-By moving your intended application date forward, high-absence periods from the start of your residency may roll out of the relevant 12-month window.
+Moving an application date may change which residence period is relied on, but it does not automatically cure an absence issue.
+The qualifying period, permission history and every relevant rolling window must be reassessed.
 Use this tool to simulate different application dates, then check your earliest valid date with the 28-day calculator and confirm your overall position with the eligibility calculator.

 If you have already exceeded the limit: you are not necessarily refused.
 Absences caused by circumstances genuinely beyond your control may be disregarded with evidence, and other routes (such as Long Residence) may help.
 This is where regulated advice is worth getting.